Dansby Swanson Player Props: Cubs vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff is 27th in the league with a collective 7.9 strikeouts per nine innings.

-- The Guardians have the sixth-ranked team ERA among all league pitching staffs (3.84).
+- The Guardians have a 3.79 team ERA that ranks sixth across all MLB pitching staffs.

-- The Guardians allow the third-fewest home runs in baseball (80 total, one per game).
+- The Guardians surrender the second-fewest home runs in baseball (80 total, one per game).

-- Bibee makes the start for the Guardians, his 12th of the season.
-He is 4-2 with a 3.79 ERA and 58 strikeouts through 59 1/3 innings pitched.
+- Civale (2-2) gets the starting nod for the Guardians in his eighth start of the season.
+He has a 3.18 ERA in 39 2/3 innings pitched, with 33 strikeouts.

-- The right-hander's last appearance was on Saturday against the Milwaukee Brewers, when he tossed six innings, surrendering one earned run while giving up three hits.
+- The righty's most recent time out was on Sunday against the Milwaukee Brewers, when he threw six innings, surrendering four earned runs while giving up six hits.

-- In 11 games this season, the 24-year-old has a 3.79 ERA and 8.8 strikeouts per nine innings, while giving up a batting average of .247 to opposing hitters.
+- The 28-year-old has put up an ERA of 3.18, with 7.5 strikeouts per nine innings, in seven games this season.
+Opponents are hitting .235 against him.

 © 2023 Data Skrive.
 All rights reserved.